My leads are word-of-mouth referrals. Do I really need a website?

 Conclusion: to invest or not to invest in a business website?

-Until you fully understand your business model and exactly what your goals are, it’s wasteful to invest in any marketing that doesn’t form a foundation you can build on.
-You want the marketing you create in these early days to count—from logo design to custom website design, or social channels you decide to use—you want every marketing piece to count to maximise ROI as your company grows.
+Until you fully understand your business model and your goals, it’s wasteful to invest in any marketing that doesn’t form a foundation you can build on.
+You want the marketing you create in these early days to count—from logo design to custom website design or social channels you decide to use—you want every marketing piece to count to maximise ROI as your company grows.

 Companies can be launched without a web presence, but people may question your legitimacy if you don’t have a way they can check you out.
 An online presence has many benefits, including helping protect against negative impacts like referral downturns or price hikes that might cost you clients.

-A clever website can help reduce administrative tasks while also boosting internal productivity by making communication more streamlined and efficient.
+A clever website can help reduce administrative tasks and boost internal productivity by making communication more streamlined and efficient.
 It can also give potential clients easy access to information on what you do—and leveraging SEO lets them know that YOU are the expert in this field!
 In other words, a good website is one of the most important tools in your marketing arsenal to establish your new business.

-Ready to invest in your online presence?
-Our Buyer’s Guide to Web Design Packages might be a good launch pad to point you in the right direction.
+Are you ready to invest in your online presence?
+Our Buyer’s Guide to Web Design Packages might be a good starting point.